 When urgent communication is required, SMS accelerates the speed of notification.
 Whereas half of all emails aren’t opened for at least six hours, the average text message is accessed within a few minutes and responded to within 30 minutes.
 Voice calls to mobile and fixed lines generate an even faster response and can be created to trigger automatically from the communications platform.

 Where possible, communications platforms should be integrated with management & monitoring systems, allowing details to be auto-populated into message templates.
 Incidents can be raised automatically and sent directly to the coordination & resolution teams.

 It’s not enough to just send messages, there needs to be a system in place to track receipt, allow the receiver to respond as needed, and escalate when required.

-Best practice Crisis Communications programs are built around cross channel communications platforms, which provide interactive, responsive communications, comprehensive reporting and message delivery status transparency for key staff and senior stakeholders.
+Crisis communications programs are built around cross-channel communications platforms, which provide interactive, responsive communications, comprehensive reporting, and message delivery status transparency for key staff and senior stakeholders.

 Where unforeseen challenges do arise, Whispir is used to activate incident response teams to effectively address the challenge to return.

 Timely, transparent, and consistent incident communications